Getaway Ile de GoréeAccess

 I am happy to start Senegal's publications with the Ile de Gorée.
 I am aware that it is not what I liked most about the country and I also know that it is one of the most tourist spots; but this little island made me feel many things.

-There are three essential things to see and live: the house of slaves, the artisan market and the restaurant "Hostellerie du Chevalier de Boufflers".
+There are four essential things to see and live: the house of slaves, the artisan market, the restaurant "Hostellerie du Chevalier de Boufflers" and the small streets.

 For centuries, Gorée was the starting point for African slaves to America.
 It is said that twenty million people (men, women and children) were kidnapped and sold to merchants who settled openly in the Ile de Gorée.
 The "Maison des Esclaves" (turned into a museum and open to the public today) was designed so that the merchants were on the top floor and the slaves on the one below.
 Four rooms accommodate, separately, men, women, children and men who had to gain weight (those who did not reach 60kg).
 Slaves went out into the courtyard and were watched from the floor above where merchants negotiated their price.
 The chosen ones were taken to the "Door without return", a corridor not too wide and with little light that ended in the sea where they embarked towards America.
 This door was the last place where the family could see them.
 Of all the trips I've made, this is one of the places that has impressed me the most.
 I can't even imagine the anguish experienced by so many people walking on the same floor that I walked on.